GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 ## Illegal activities {: #illegal-activities }

-Corresponds to notification ID: Grey Zinc
+Corresponds to notification ID: `Grey Zinc`

-This section addresses extensions that are in violation of the following section of the Chrome Web Store [developer program policies][docs-cws-policies]:

-{% Aside %}

-**Illegal Activities:**

-Keep it legal.
-Don't engage or promote unlawful activities in your Product, such as rape, illegal sex work, or the sale of prescription drugs without a prescription.
-We will remove content which promotes, glorifies, or encourages dangerous or illegal activity that may result in physical harm to those involved.

-{% endAside %}

-This policy is to prevent the use of extensions and the Chrome Web Store as a platform for illegally selling drugs
+The intent of this policy is to prevent the use of extensions and the Chrome Web Store to aid or abet illegal activities.

 ### Common reasons for removal/rejection {: #common-reasons-for-removalrejection_4 }

 The extension is doing anything illegal.
-See the policy extract above for examples.
+See the policy extract for specific examples.

 ### How can you rectify this? {: #how-can-you-rectify-this_4 }